bloodgroup-cplusplus/CGAL/README.md

 The Computational Geometry Algorithms Library (CGAL) is a software project that provides easy access to efficient and reliable geometric algorithms in the form of a C++ library.

+For beginners this video is really good for understanding cgal (https://www.youtube.com/watch?v=3DLfkWWw_Tg)

 On Linux distributions such as Debian/Ubuntu/Mint, use apt-get in the following way: